 How long do sump pump backup batteries last?

-Battery backup of these sump pumps depends on the brand, model, and capacity.
+Battery backup pumps depends on the brand, model, and capacity.
 Most of these units last long enough to get the battery fully charged before another power outage strikes.
 More or less, batteries last 12 to 24 hours, depending on the amount of pumped water.

 But if a power failure occurs too frequently, you may struggle to get enough charge to last between outages.
 Using a high voltage charger can help you to charge the battery at a faster rate.